 The workshop’s location in Liverpool was also significant, as it is the home of the late Robert Gregory who founded the AKU Society back in 2003.
 The Royal Liverpool University Hospital is also the home of some of the world leaders in AKU research and hosts the National AKU Centre (NAC); the only centre of excellence in the world.
 It was therefore the perfect location to welcome our AKU patients and we were even greeted with glorious sunshine for the occasion.

 The day began with a tasty breakfast and warm welcome from our CEO Oliver Timmis.
-This led on to the first session on chair based exercise, run by our Patient Support Manager, Lesley Harrison and her daughter, University of Cumbria student, Charlotte Harrison.
+This led on to the first session on chair based exercise, run by our Patient Support Manager, Hannah Harrison and her daughter, University of Cumbria student, Charlotte Harrison.
 Pain and joint problems can make movement challenging for AKU patients, but this makes it even more important to keep active.
 The session demonstrated light exercises that patients can do at home to maintain their strength and keep joints supple.

 The next two sessions focused on pain, something many of our patients have to contend with on a daily basis.
 The first speaker, Pete Moore has used his own experience of living with chronic pain to develop The Pain Toolkit, a self-management guide for managing pain effectively.
 By accepting the challenges they face and making the necessary adjustments, Pete believes people living with pain are able to live a good quality of life, Pete’s personal journey being a great example of this.
 The next speaker, Dr Andrew Jones shared his experience and knowledge of providing specialist pain relief to patients attending the NAC.

 Afterwards, James Moore from the mental health charity Mind, explained the importance of understanding different aspects of mental health along with the importance of maintaining good mental health when you have a physical health condition.
 With over 30 years in the psychiatric sector, James underlined how important these issues are.We also heard from our specialist AKU dietician Shirley Judd.
 As AKU affects tyrosine levels, patients are often given differing advice about recommended protein intake.
 Shirley’s presentation stressed the importance of maintaining a healthy diet, keeping bones and joints healthy, which is especially important when young patients are still growing.
-AKU patients who take nitisinone need to monitor their protein intake and Shirley and Lesley are in the process of creating a book of low-protein recipes to support patients with this.
+AKU patients who take nitisinone need to monitor their protein intake and Shirley and Hannah are in the process of creating a book of low-protein recipes to support patients with this.

 After a tasty lunch and our very own AKU cupcakes, Gabor Barton and Hannah Shepherd ran a session on gait analysis.
 Gait analysis measures differences in joint movement and NAC patients provide important data demonstrating the progression of AKU and the effect of nitisinone on this progression.
 It was exciting to learn that future research could help to reduce knee pain through suggested gait modifications.Dr Adam Taylor gave a valuable session on AKU research.
 As AKU currently has no licensed treatment, continued medical research is vital and it was reassuring to hear about the numerous past and present research projects, designed to understand and treat AKU.
 Adam also presented promising results from our recent SONIA 1 study that found 8mg of nitisinone reduced HGA levels by 98.8%.